Psychological Therapies

 › Person-Centred Counselling (also known as “Client-Centred” or Rogerian” counselling)

 Person-Centred Counselling focuses on an individual's self worth and values.
-Being valued as a person, without being judged, can help an individual to accept who they are, and reconnect with themselves.
+Being valued as a person, without being judged, can help an individual to accept who they are, and reconnect with themselves.› Gestalt Therapy

 Gestalt Therapy can be roughly translated to 'whole' and focuses on the whole of an individual's experience, including their thoughts, feelings and actions.
-Gaining self-awareness in the 'here and now' is a key aspect of Gestalt Therapy.
+Gaining self-awareness in the 'here and now' is a key aspect of Gestalt Therapy.› Transactional Analysis

-Transpersonal Psychology means “beyond the personal” and seeks to discover the person who transcends an individual's body, age, appearance, culture etc. Psychosynthesis aims to discover a higher, spiritual level of conciousness.
+Transpersonal Psychology means “beyond the personal” and seeks to discover the person who transcends an individual's body, age, appearance, culture etc. Psychosynthesis aims to discover a higher, spiritual level of conciousness.› Existential Therapy

 Other Therapies

-Although psychological therapies generally fall into the three categories above, there are also a number of specific therapies too.
+Although psychological therapies generally fall into the three categories above, there are also a number of specific therapies too.› Family/Systemic Therapy

 Family Therapy, also known as Systemic Therapy, is an approach that works with families and those in close relationships, regardless of whether they are blood related or not, to foster change.
-Changes are viewed in terms of the systems of interaction between each person in the family.
+Changes are viewed in terms of the systems of interaction between each person in the family.› Art Therapy/Art Psychotherapy

 EMDR is a form of psychotherapy that was developed in the 1980s by American clinical psychologist Dr Francine Shapiro.
-EMDR is used to treat psychological traumas, such as war experiences, natural disasters, road accidents, rape and assault.
+EMDR is used to treat psychological traumas, such as war experiences, natural disasters, road accidents, rape and assault.› Integrative

 0 ulasan: